New York Knicks Odds

-As a franchise that has been on the sidelines when the postseason has started for several years running, the Knicks have landed a Top 10 pick in the NBA Draft for five consecutive seasons.
-If the youngsters are allowed to grow together and begin to bear fruit, things could be looking up in NY before too long.
+If the youngsters are allowed to grow together and begin to bear fruit, things could really be looking up in NY before too long.
 Here’s a look back at the last five top picks of the Knicks.

 Tom Thibodeau was hired as head coach of the Knicks in July 2020.
 He’s the 31st different coach in franchise history, and the 13th to roam the sidelines in NY since the turn of the century.
 A well-respected name in league circles with extensive experience, Thibodeau was an assistant coach with the Knicks from 1996-2004.
 Here are the other members of the coaching staff.